umangptl/PriceVision/README.md

 # PriceVision

-*Underconstuction - We will be updating the ReadMe as we progress*

-### PriceVision is a web application designed to provide stock price predictions and sentiment analysis of news for buying and selling stock.
+### PriceVision is a web application designed to provide stock price predictions and help you gett all the news for buying and selling stock.

 ## Features:
 - The price prediction model uses a Long Short-Term Memory (LSTM) Recurrent Neural Network algorithm.